 Addressing Modes

-- Immediate: LDA #$FF- Load immediate value into A.
+LDA #$FF- Load immediate value into A. - Zero Page:

-- Zero Page: LDA $00- Access memory location on the zero page.
+LDA $00- Access memory location on the zero page. - Zero Page,X/Y:

-- Zero Page,X/Y: LDX $00,X- Access memory using zero page address offset by X or Y.
+LDX $00,X- Access memory using zero page address offset by X or Y. - Absolute:

-- Indirect: JMP ($FFFC)- Jump to the address stored at a specific location.
+JMP ($FFFC)- Jump to the address stored at a specific location. - Indexed Indirect:

-- Indexed Indirect: LDA ($40,X)- Use X to find a zero page address which points to the target address.
+LDA ($40,X)- Use X to find a zero page address which points to the target address. - Indirect Indexed:

 Memory Layout